openmainframeproject/cobol-programming-course/RESOURCES.md

 [IBM DFSORT Application Programming Guide v2r4](https://www-01.ibm.com/servers/resourcelink/svc00100.nsf/pages/zOSV2R4sc236878/$file/icea100_v2r4.pdf) - Full Manual

 Note: IBM DFSORT's ICETOOL can often replace the need to write COBOL program(s), when needing to (optionally) sort and tranform data contained in one or more input files to produce an output file.
 All user guides written by Frank L. Yaeger on this subject are excellent.
-Access the entire collection, here.

 ### Additional Resources